 Storitz: This is a company that offers affordable storage units to students.
 These can be helpful for storing things in between semesters or just extra things you’ve accumulated.
 You can get $20 off using the code ClarksCondensed!

 DropBox – I am not sure if there is a current promotion going on, but DropBox will sometimes offer extra storage for students with an .edu address.
 DropBox is an awesome resource for students, especially if you collaborate on projects with others, or you do work on school computers and don’t want to carry around a USB drive.
 You can upload rather large files, which is one of the biggest selling points in my eyes.

 Textbooks – Nobody wants to think about buying textbooks, I know.
 But there are lots of ways to save.
 I won’t go into too much detail right now, but renting text books can be a great way to save money.
 You can Google “cheap textbooks” will bring up several websites where you can buy and sell used and new textbooks.
 Finally, some schools have exchange programs where you can talk with other students and barter for their books.
 Be sure to read this post I wrote about how to save big on textbooks.

-Amazon Student – **ALERT – right now when you sign up, you can get 6 months free!** This is the single best investment I think I’ve ever made.
-Amazon Student is Amazon Prime, at half the price (so, about $39.)
+Amazon Student – This is the single best investment I think I’ve ever made.
+Amazon Student is Amazon Prime, at half the price.
 You get free two-day shipping on anything that ships from Amazon, access to the Amazon Video Library, access to the Kindle library, and more.
 It has more than paid for itself in my eyes, because we buy a lot of things off of Amazon.